dfabian5/Matrix-Calculator/README.md

 # Matrix-Calculator Made By Dan Fabian
 This project contains full classes for both Fractions and Matricies to use in the calculator.
-The matrix class has optimizations such as multi threading for multiplication, a special Row Echelon function for square matrices that heavily decreases the run time of finding inverses and determinants.
+The matrix class has optimizations such as multi threading for multiplication and uses the fastest methods for calculating determinants and answers to linear equations.

 ## File Contents
   - "Calculator.h" contains all the calculator UI and linear equation solving functions